 FinCanna Capital (CSE:CALI)

-FinCanna is a royalty company for the licensed medical cannabis industry, with a focus on the California market.
+Next on our stock list for cannabis investment is FinCanna, a royalty company for the licensed medical cannabis industry, with a focus on the California market.
 The company started trading on December 29, 2017.

 Their lead investment is for Cultivation Technologies, which is planning the development of a production facility in Coachella, California.